 Is there a common path on countries development, or each country must follow his own way?
 In order to produce cars, one has to learn how to produce wheels before?
-To answer to these questions, we have imagined countries as walkers in a network made of goods, defined such that if a country steps on one product, it will export it.
+To answer to these questions, we have imagined countries as walkers in a directed network made of goods, defined such that if a country steps on one product, it will export it.
 Obviously, paths can be very different: while Germany has already explored much of the available space, underdeveloped countries have a long road ahead.
+And, obviously, direction matters, as one should aim at technological progress.
 Which are the best paths in the product network?

-The general idea is that products are defined by means of the set of capabilities which are needed for a country to be able to produce it, and the presence (or the absence) of a product in a country’s export basket will represent a hint on the capability basket of the country itself, i.e. all the ingredients that are needed to build the products it exports (i.e. specific technological skills, materials, industrial infrastructures).
-In particular, we want to build a network of products in which two nodes are connected if they share some capabilities, but capabilities are practically impossible to measure so, in practice, what is usually done is to link two products if many countries produce both of them.
+The general idea is that products are defined by means of the set of skills which are needed for a country to be able to produce it, and the presence (or the absence) of a product in a country’s export basket will represent a hint on the capability basket of the country itself, i.e. all the ingredients that are needed to build the products it exports (i.e. specific technological skills, materials, industrial infrastructures).
+Usually the starting point consists in building a network of products in which two nodes are connected if they share some capabilities.
+However, these are practically impossible to measure so, in practice, what one usually does is to link two products if many countries produce both of them.
 However, our research activity aims at building a different network of products, in which two products are connected not only if they are similar, but also if the first is usually a preliminary step to produce the second, like transistors for smartphones, cows for leather, and wheels for cars.
 In this kind of network links have to be directed: a country usually goes from one product to another, but not vice versa.

 We called this structure the taxonomy network: nodes (such as products) are connected by a directed link, which represents the causality relationship between them.
 We have studied the influence of the structure of our network on countries’ development and, in particular, we have focused on the industrialization of South Korea, noticing for many components a diffusion from the center (root product) towards the borders of the components, where more complex products are located.
 Driven by this example, we analyzed all countries in our database, finding that when countries get industrialized they walk in the taxonomy network following the directed links from one product to another, retracing the structure of our network.
 In other words, we are able to spot which products are connected by a sort of causal relationship, that is, which products are helpful to start to export new products.
 Moreover, we have found that once countries are industrialized, they start to specialize again, but now in complex products.
 These results suggest paths in the network of products which are easier to achieve, and so can drive countries’ policies in the industrialization process.